roytang/blog/content/notes/2014/09/513286562142904320/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/513286562142904320/
+title: ''
 ---

-RT [@dailyzen](https://twitter.com/dailyzen/): "Here we are, trapped in the amber of the moment.
+"Here we are, trapped in the amber of the moment.
 There is no why." — Kurt Vonnegut